PoisotLab/2015_ms_datamining/ms.md

 food webs in particular are important because they provide coupling between terrestrial and aquatic communities, ensure the maintenance of ecosystem services, and because the increased pressure on wetlands makes them particularly threatened.
-They represent a prime example of ecosystems for which data-based prediction can be used to generate scenarios at a temporal scale relevant for conservation decisions, and faster than what sampling could allow.
+They represent a prime example of ecosystems for which data-driven prediction can be used to generate scenarios at a temporal scale relevant for conservation decisions, and faster than what sampling could allow.